The benefits of reading books regularly: How to get out of your head

 How are such great ambitions born in the first place?
 That’s where books come to surprise one’s mind with untapped opportunities for innovation.

 Elon even went so far as to admit in an interview that he was raised by books.
 He said that as a child he used to read science fiction novels for more than 10 hours a day.
-As a businessman, he was inspired by Douglas Adams’s philosophy in the popular science-fiction novels The Hitchhiker’s Guide to the Galaxy.
+As a businessman, he was inspired by Douglas Adams’s philosophy in the popular science-fiction novel The Hitchhiker’s Guide to the Galaxy.
 Above everything else, this book ponders on the meaning of human life and the importance of asking the right questions.

 Coming up with well-informed questions requires us to better understand the universe.
 To learn more is to read more; your success is just a few books away!